boveus/hyrax-wiki/Customizing-Actors.md

 Code that wishes to use the whole stack of actors should call `Hyrax::CurationConcern.actor.` That method returns an instance of `Hyrax::ActorStack`, which is the full list of operations to perform to create or update a Work.

 This `ActorStack` is instantiated by an `ActorFactory`.
-The default factory is: `Hyrax::ActorFactory`, but you can change it by setting `Hyrax::CurationConcern.actor_factory=`.
+The default factory is: `Hyrax::DefaultMiddlewareStack`, but you can change it by setting `Hyrax::CurationConcern.actor_factory=`.

 Each of the actors in this chain should inherit from `Hyrax::AbstractFactory`, and can override `update()` or `create()` as required.
 In these methods they must call `next_actor.update(attributes)` or `next_actor.create(attributes)` respectively.
 Here's an example: